How do you recognize fermented food allergy / sensitivity? Begin with answering the following questions:

-The lowest concentrations of amines were found in household-prepared sauerkraut
+- Lowest concentrations of amines found in household-prepared sauerkraut

 Another study made in 2011 tested levels of biogenic amines in spontaneously fermented sauerkraut, during 45 days of storage.
 They added three different probiotic bacteria strains to ferment cabbage, Lactobacillus plantarum, Lactobacillus casei and Lactobacillus curvatus.

 After fermentation they compared amine levels in jars where probiotic bacteria had been with jars without the added bacteria.
 This is the result: